-- Unless otherwise specified, the address of these persons is c/o FTI Consulting, Inc.'s executive office at 555 12th Street NW, Washington, D.C.
-20004. - (2) No stock options, stock-based units or other rights to acquire shares of Common Stock will vest or become exercisable within 60 days of the Record Date. - (3) The reported beneficial ownership of Nicholas Fanandakis excludes 1,994 shares of Common Stock issuable on account of unvested deferred stock units. - (4) The reported beneficial ownership of Gerard Holthaus excludes 37,500 shares of Common Stock issuable on account of vested deferred stock units. - (5) Information is based on Schedule 13G/A filed with the SEC on January 29, 2021 reporting (i) sole power to vote or direct the vote of 2,939,540 shares, (ii) shared power to vote or direct the vote of zero shares, (iii) sole power to dispose or direct the disposition of 3,071,517 shares, and (iv) shared power to dispose or direct the disposition of zero shares of the Company's Common Stock.
-BlackRock, Inc. reports that various other persons have the right to receive or the power to direct the receipt of dividends or the proceeds from the sale of our Common Stock, and no one person's interest is more than 5% of our total outstanding shares of Common Stock. - (6) Information is based on Schedule 13G/A filed with the SEC on March 10, 2021 reporting (i) sole power to vote or direct the vote of 2,817,996 shares, (ii) shared power to vote or direct the vote of 960,418 shares, (iii) sole power to dispose or direct the disposition of 2,817,996 shares, and (iv) shared power to dispose or direct the disposition of 960,418 shares of the Company's Common Stock. - (7) Information is based on Schedule 13G/A filed with the SEC on February 10, 2021 reporting (i) sole power to vote or direct the vote of zero shares, (ii) shared power to vote or direct the vote of 24,167 shares, (iii) sole power to dispose or direct the disposition of 3,215,409 shares, and (iv) shared power to dispose or direct the disposition of 52,967 shares of the Company's Common Stock.
+- (1) Unless otherwise specified, the address of these persons is c/o FTI Consulting, Inc.'s executive office at 555 12th Street NW, Suite 700, Washington, D.C.
+20004. - (2) No stock options, stock-based units or other rights to acquire shares of Common Stock will vest or become exercisable within 60 days of the Record Date. - (3) The reported beneficial ownership of Nicholas C. Fanandakis excludes 1,994 shares of Common Stock issuable on account of vested deferred stock units. - (4) The reported beneficial ownership of Gerard E. Holthaus excludes 37,500 shares of Common Stock issuable on account of vested deferred stock units - (5) The beneficial ownership of each of Nicole S. Jones and Stephen C. Robinson is reported as of March 22, 2022, the date of his and her election as a director of the Company. - (6) The reported beneficial ownership of Laureen E. Seeger excludes 369 shares of Common Stock issuable on account of vested deferred stock units and 1,848 shares of Common Stock issuable on account of unvested deferred stock units. - (7) Information is based on Schedule 13G/A filed with the SEC on February 1, 2022 reporting (i) sole power to vote or direct the vote of 2,709,459 shares, (ii) shared power to vote or direct the vote of zero shares, (iii) sole power to dispose or direct the disposition of 2,839,899 shares, and (iv) shared power to dispose or direct the disposition of zero shares of the Company's Common Stock.
+BlackRock, Inc. reports that various persons have the right to receive or the power to direct the receipt of dividends, or the proceeds from the sale of our Common Stock, and no one person's interest in the Common Stock is more than 5% of our total outstanding shares of Common Stock. - (8) Information is based on Schedule 13G/A filed with the SEC on February 14, 2022 reporting (i) sole power to vote or direct the vote of 2,544,363 shares, (ii) shared power to vote or direct the vote of 876,330 shares, (iii) sole power to dispose or direct the disposition of 2,804,583 shares, and (iv) shared power to dispose or direct the disposition of 876,330 shares of the Company's Common Stock. - (9) Information is based on Schedule 13G/A filed with the SEC on February 10, 2022 reporting (i) sole power to vote or direct the vote of 4,137,947 shares, (ii) shared power to vote or direct the vote of zero shares, (iii) sole power to dispose or direct the disposition of 4,317,747 shares, and (iv) shared power to dispose or direct the disposition of zero shares of the Company's Common Stock. - (ii) shared power to vote or direct the vote of 18,765 shares, (iii) sole power to dispose or direct the disposition of 3,094,924 shares, and (iv) shared power to dispose or direct the disposition of 47,784 shares of the Company's Common Stock.
+The Vanguard Group reports that its clients, including investment companies registered under the Investment Company Act of 1940 and other managed accounts, have the right to receive or the power to direct the receipt of dividends, or the proceeds from the sale of our Common Stock, and no one other person's interest in the Common Stock is more than 5% of our total outstanding shares of Common Stock.